dabeaz/curio/docs/index.rst

         kernel = Kernel()
         kernel.run(echo_server(('',25000)))

-If you have programmed with threads, you find that curio looks similar.
+If you have programmed with threads, you'll find that curio looks similar.
 You'll also find that the above server can handle thousands of simultaneous client connections even though no threads are being used under the covers.